coveo/source.coveo.com/_posts/2014-12-29-distributed-resource-locking.md

 We finally decided to go with the cache service, mainly because of the timeout capabilities that would allow us to easily circumvent the deadlock issue, better performance and it was much simpler to implement than the database option.

-Here is what is looks like :
+Here is what it looks like :

 {% highlight java linenos %}
 public class MemcachedResourceLocker implements ResourceLocker